-The Cannon Air Force Base Water System has approximately 7,832 year-round residents and is classified as a Community water system, according to CFR Title 40 - Chapter 1 - Subchapter D - Part 141.2.
-The water system consists of eight wells, six storage tanks, three treatment plants, two booster stations and distribution lines.
+The Cannon Air Force Base Water System has approximately 7,832 year-round residents and is classified as a Community water system, according to the New Mexico Drinking Water Regulations 20.7.10 NMAC.
+The water system consists of seven wells, five storage tanks, one treatment plant, two booster stations and distribution lines.
 The wells are capable of producing a combined 1,200 gallons per minute (GPM).
-The storage tanks are constructed of steel with a combined capacity of 1,040,000 gallons.
-The treatment plants include disinfection with 12.5 % sodium hypochlorite and reverse osmosis.
+The storage tanks are constructed of steel with a combined capacity of 992,000 gallons.
+The treatment plants include disinfection with 12.5 % sodium hypochlorite.
 The distribution network consists of approximately 80% PVC, 10% iron and 10% asbestos concrete piping.

-To obtain a copy of or for more information on the Source Water Assessment done by NMED, you can contact Mr. David Torres at (505) 259-5048 or at david.torres@state.nm.us.
+Source water assessments are reports that generate information about potential contaminant sources and the potential for systems to be impacted by these sources.
+If customers would like more information regarding the source water assessment please contact David Torres at 505-259-5048 or david.torres@env.nm.gov.